ProSuite/ProSuite/CONTRIBUTING.md

 ### Key Pair File for Strong Naming
 In order to compile the solution with a different identity, the environment variable **ProSuiteKeyFile** can be adapted.

+### Symmetric Encryption
+In case encryption functionality is used, provide the encryptors with their secret keys using a separate EncryptorFactory.cs file residing outside the repository and configure the directory using the environment variable ProSuiteEncryptorFactoryDir.
+For details consult the default implementation in EncryptorFactory.cs.

 ## Logging

 Utility methods should not log except at DEBUG level.